ccdmb/predector/docs/output.md

 Predector internally removes duplicate sequences at the start to avoid redundant computation and reduplicates them at the end.
 The `deduplicated` folder contains the deduplicated sequences, results, and a mapping file of the old ids to new ones.

-Other directories will be named after the input filenames and each contain several tables.
+Other directories will be named after the input filenames and each contains several tables.
 An example set of these results is available in the [`test` directory on github](https://github.com/ccdmb/predector/tree/1.2.1-beta/test/test_set_results).

 ### `deduplicated/`

-The deduplicated folder contains deduplicated sequences and a tab-separated values file mapping the deduplicated sequence ids to their filenames and original ids is in the `deduplicated` subdirectory.
+The deduplicated folder contains deduplicated sequences and a tab-separated values file mapping the deduplicated sequence ids to their filenames and original ids in the `deduplicated` subdirectory.
 Deduplicated sequences may not be the same as the input sequences, as we do some "cleaning" before running the pipeline to avoid some common issues causing software crashes.
 Basically sequences are all uppercased, `*` characters are removed from the ends, `-` characters are removed, and any remaining `*JBZUO` characters are replaced with `X`.